QCBSRworkshops/QCBSRworkshops.github.io/content/english/service.md

   - content: All workshops are instructed in English and in French by graduate students and post-doctoral fellows looking to practice their teaching abilities.
     icon: ion-easel
     name: INSTRUCTION
   - content: Graduate students and post-doctoral fellows constantly improve our presentations, which are all written in RMarkdown and hosted on our GitHub.
-This is a great opportunity to learn or practice RMarkdown and version control.
     icon: ion-code
     name: WORKSHOP DEVELOPMENT
   - content: Each workshop presentation is accompanied by a Bookdown document, which contains more explanations and code you can play with on your own time.
-Graduate students and post-doctoral fellows collaboratively develop this material, and practice RMarkdown and version control in the process. tempor incididunt ut
     icon: ion-ios-bookmarks
     name: BOOK DEVELOPMENT
   - content: Reach out to the Coordination team if you have suggestions, comments, or questions about the QCBS R Workshop Series.
 If you would like to flag specific issues in a workshop (typos, errors, clarifications), please open an issue on GitHub to let us know!
     icon: ion-ios-list
     name: FEEDBACK
   title: Contributions
-title: Contributing to the QCBS R Workshop Series
+title: Contributing
 ---